Difference Between Thermoplastic and Thermosetting Plastics

 What is Thermoplastic

-Thermoplastics are recyclable as can be used multiple times.
+Thermoplastics are recyclable and can be used multiple times.
 The melting point is comparatively low.
 This kind of plastic offers more ductility and can absorb impact load very well.
-They are very sensitive to heat and not used where extreme heat is encountered.
+They are very sensitive to heat and are not used where extreme heat is encountered.

 Advantages Of Thermoplastics